soundpress/RulesOfNYC/docs/c06/index.rst

 Authorized visitor.
 "Authorized visitor" shall mean the building owner and his/her representative, and any representative of a regulatory or other agency having jurisdiction over the project.

+Bound Notebook.
+“Bound notebook” shall mean a notebook manufactured so that the pages cannot be removed without being torn out.
+A loose-leaf binder is not a bound notebook.

 Building owner.
 "Building owner" shall mean the person in whom legal title to the premises is vested unless the premises are held in land trust, in which instance building owner means the person in whom beneficial title is vested.

 Building materials.
 "Building materials" shall mean any and all materials listed as Presumed Asbestos Containing Materials (PACM) and Suspect Miscellaneous ACM in NYSDOL ICR 56, including but not limited to interior and exterior finishes, equipment, plaster, roofing, flooring, caulking, sealants, tiles, insulation, and mortar and refractory bricks used in the construction of boilers.